 - Bleeding continues after the wound has been cleaned with warm water and antibacterial soap and you have applied pressure for 10–15 minutes.

 - The wound is more than one-eighth to one-fourth inch deep

 - The cut exposes fat, muscle, tendon, or bone.

-- There are changes in the surrounding area of the laceration (i.e. red streaks
+- There are changes in the surrounding area of the laceration (i.e. red streaks or drainage)

 - The laceration is located in an area where a scar would be undesirable.

 - Dirt and debris can be seen in the wound after irrigation and cleaning.